ddev/vscode-ddev-manager/README.md

 - Use the command palette to run commands on the workspace you are working on
 - Start/Stop/Restart/Rename/Delete projects
 - Stop all projects except the selected one
-- Change Services versions (PHP, NodeJS, etc.)
+- Change Services versions (PHP, NodeJS, Server, etc.)
 - Install/Uninstall Services
 - Launch Installed Services (Adminer, Mailhog, phpMyAdmin, etc.)
 - Create/Restore/Clear Snapshots
 - Import/Export databases
+- Option to automatically create a database snapshot when you stop a project
 - Open the database with any application you want (PHP MyAdmin, TablePlus, Sequel Ace, etc.)
+- Easily edit php.ini, nginx.conf, apache.conf and other files
 - Enable/Disable XDebug
-- Automatically configure the debugger to work with Xdebug and DDEV wne you enable Xdebug
+- Automatically configure the debugger to work with Xdebug and DDEV when you enable Xdebug
 - Launch configuration snippets for launch.json
 - Enable/Disable Share.
 Share your project outside of your local network
 - Automatically configure the PHP version in the editor.
 Used for providing version appropriate suggestions and diagnostics.
 It required a extension like PHP Intelephense or PHP by DEVSENSE